 “I had been working on BetKing for four years, alone.
 I was doing software development, marketing and support myself.
 There were other ideas I wanted to pursue that I didn’t have time to while working on BetKing full time”, said Nolan.

 “The major change after this break was hiring a team I can trust and sharing the workload.
 I’m still looking to expand the team further by hiring more developers”, he shared.

-A Bitcoin enthusiast at heart, Nolan made the decision to broaden the accepted crypto-currencies at BetKing after the re-launch from just Bitcoin to Bitcoin, Ethereum and Litecoin.
+A Bitcoin enthusiast at heart, Nolan made the decision to broaden the accepted crypto-currencies at BetKing after the re-launch from just Bitcoin to Bitcoin, distributed server processing system Ethereum and Litecoin.